NeuroRehabilitation 2026

 Through this program, Physicians, NPs, PAs, PTs, OTs, SLPs, and Psychologists can deepen their knowledge and optimize clinical decisions concerning the following neurorehabilitation issues:

-- Functional neurologic disorders
+- Functional neurologic disorders and post-concussion symptoms

 - Chronic traumatic encephalopathy

-- Chronic TBI
+- Covert consciousness in TBI

 - Amyotrophic lateral sclerosis

-- Autonomic dysfunction after SCI
+- Autonomic nervous system after TBI

 Developed and Offered By: